How to Share the Cost of a Fence with a Neighbor

 ⚖️ Legal Steps to Take:

-• Verify exact property boundaries with a survey
+• Confirm property boundaries with a survey

-• Determine if permits are required
+• Check if permits or inspections are required

-• Consider liability and insurance implications
+• Consider liability and insurance concerns

 50/50 Split (Most Common)